fodydev/afrim/FAQ.md

 **Autocorrection**

-Afrim permits you to fix error while typing.
+Afrim permits you to correct error as you type.

 **Date and number translator**

 Do you want to type `፼፳፫፻፵፭፼፷፯፻፹፱፼፻፳፫` in geez?
-Just type `1234567890123` and Afrim will suggest you the equivalents in geez.
+Just type `1234567890123` and Afrim will suggests the equivalents in geez.

 Why not propose a solution that is language specific?
 ---

 We can have input method specific for each language, but at the end, we will be reinventing the road.
  Think about the similarity between writing systems (not the alphabet but the working principle).

-Afrim don't want to be the alone solution, but want to make accessible the IME technology to everyone.
+Afrim doesn't aim to be the alone solution, but seeks to make accessible the IME technology to everyone.

 To accomplish it, Afrim has been designed to be open source, modular, well documented (source code) and not language specific.

 You can use Afrim as a library or tool to implement your own IME.
  Confer [afrim-memory], [afrim-preprocessor], [afrim-translator], [afrim-data].

 How does this compare to IBus or Fcitx?
 ---